 Response Object

-A server implementation "Must" send a Date: header field if it is a reasonable approximation of UTC.
-But that means servers may not supply the Date: field so you can't say it is a requirement of the standard.
+field, so you can't say it is a requirement of the standard.
 But you will usually see the following headers returned from a server:

 Implementation

-To use this protocol correctly you really need to use one of the existing libraries.
-Here I have re-implemented the client using libcurl.
+To use this protocol correctly, you really need to use one of the existing libraries.
+Here, I have re-implemented the client using libcurl.

 int main(int argc, char* argv[])